reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/meeting4-notes.md

 # PLAN FOR TODAY
 - Put bulk of intro into context
-- Gant chart for timeline
+- Gantt chart for timeline
 - Use figures and talk about low-end pricing and high-end pricing.
 Reference airbnb search queries
 - Follow spec and write accordingly.
 Objectives could be done in paragraphs outlining priority etc.

+- hypothesis statement being that customers will get a better experience with renting out properties and earning profit when using my pricing tool